 A user has signed up for your product.
 After signing up, you need to guide them to the integration guides present on your blogs.

 How many possible ways can you engage the same user?

 - Once users sign up, send them a welcome mail to make a positive onboarding experience.

 - Direct your users to the integration guides present on your blogs.

 - If the integration is not done after a specific time, you can activate your follow-up plan.

 - Once the integration is done, a user would need to understand your product features in detail.
 Therefore, provide them with quick demo links or blogs explaining product features.

-The above example is just one of the many user engagement scenarios, which changes from one product to others or the type of services you provide.
+The above example is just one of the many customer engagement scenarios, which change from one product to another or the type of services you provide.